fpjohnston/TECO-64/doc/linux.md

 -C, --create (default)
  - If the specified file does not exist, then create it (using the EW command).
-This is effectively a *make* command in other versions of TECO.
+This is similar to a *make* command in other versions of TECO.

 -c, --nocreate
  - If the specified file does not exist, then issue an error and exit.